 Summary: it's creepy, it has one of the best villains (SHODAN), a great story and it's fun overrall, if you don't mind the negative spots mentioned above.

-The best game ever made.
+One of the best games ever made.
 With inspiration from movies like Alien and Event Horizon, System Shock 2 is incredibly atmospheric and disturbing.

 You fight your way through deformed, mutated humans and aliens.